vatan18/docs/pages/1.kubernetes/migrating_to_single_alb_with_waf.md

     Verify that log files are being delivered to your specified S3 bucket.
 This may take a few minutes for the first logs to appear.

 *   **WAF Association:**
-    In the AWS WAF console, navigate to your `EKS-WAF-ALB-UAT` web ACL.
+    In the AWS WAF console, navigate to your `EKS-WAF-ALB` web ACL.
 Under "Associated AWS resources," confirm that your shared ALB is listed.

 *   **Application Connectivity:**
     Test all services previously served by individual ALBs to ensure they are now accessible through the shared ALB's DNS name (and your updated CNAME records).